apacheignite/documentation/sql/sql-performance-and-debugging.md

   ]
 }
 [/block]
-The `UPDATE` statement does this:
+The `UPDATE` statement does the following:
 - Explicitly tells which cache entry needs to be updated by specifying `_key` the entry belongs to and entry's expected value (`_val`).
-- Updates the whole cache entry's value  with the usage of `_val` keyword.
+- Updates the whole cache entry's value by using `_val` keyword.

-As a result the DML engine will execute the cache operation below as-is/ [block:code]
+As a result, the DML engine will execute the cache operation below as-is:
+[block:code]
 {
   "codes": [